 The second crucial task carried out in the IDUM system is the personalized trip search.
 This feature has been conceived to make simpler the task of selecting the holiday packages that best fit the customer needs.
 We tried to "simulate" the deductions made by an employee of the travel agency in the selling process by using a set of specifically devised logic programs.
-In a typical scenario, when a customer enters the travel agency, an employee tries to understand her current desires and preferences at first; then, the seller has to match the obtained information information with a number of pre-packaged offers.
-Actually, a number of candidate offers are proposed to the customer and, then, the employee has to understand her needs by interpreting the preferences of the customer.
-Customer preferences depends on her personal information (age, gender, marital status, lifestyle, budget, etc.), but also on her holiday habits (e.g. she prefers going to the mountains, or she has already been in Italy).
-Actually, this information has to be elicited by the seller by interviewing the customer, but most of it might be already known by the employee if she is serving an old customer.
-In this process, what has to be clearly understood for selecting an holiday package fitting the customer needs is resumed in the following four words: where, when, how, and budget.
-Indeed, the seller has to understand where the customer desires to go; when she can/wishes to leave; how much time she will dedicate to his holiday; which is the preferred transportation mean (how); and, finally, the available budget.
-However, the customer does not directly specify all this information, for example, she can ask for a sea holiday in January but she does not specify a precise place, or she can ask for a kind of trip that is unfeasible in a given period (e.g. winter holiday in Italy in August) In this case the seller has to exploit her knowledge of the world for selecting the right destination and a good offer in a huge list of proposals.
-This is exactly what the IDUM system does when an user starts a new search.
+In a typical scenario, when a customer enters the travel agency, an employee tries to understand his current desires and preferences at first; then, the seller has to match the obtained information with a number of pre-packaged offers.
+Actually, a number of candidate offers are proposed to the customer and, then, the employee has to understand his needs by interpreting the preferences of the customer.
+Customer preferences depend on his personal information (age, gender, marital status, lifestyle, budget, etc.), but also on his holiday habits (e.g. he prefers going to the mountains, or he has already been to Italy).
+Actually, this information has to be elicited by the seller by interviewing the customer, but most of it might be already known by the employee if he is serving an old customer.
+In this process, what has to be clearly understood (for properly selecting a holiday package fitting the customer needs) is summerized in the following four words: where, when, how, and budget.
+Indeed, the seller has to understand where the customer desires to go; when he can/wishes to leave; how much time he will dedicate to his holiday; which is the preferred transportation means (how); and, finally, the available budget.
+However, the customer does not directly specify all this information, for example, he can ask for a sea holiday in January but he does not specify a precise place, or he can ask for a kind of trip that is unfeasible in a given period (e.g. winter holiday in Italy in August).
+In this case the seller has to exploit his knowledge of the world for selecting the right destination and a good offer in a huge range of proposals.
+This is exactly what the IDUM system does when a user starts a new search.
 Current needs are specified by filling an appropriate search form (see Figure 4), where some of the key information has to be provided (i.e. where and/or when and/or available money and/or how).
-Note that, the tourism ontology models both the knowledge of the seller (geographic information and preferred places), and the profile of customers (clearly, in the case of new customers the seller has to fill the profile information, whereas the ontology already contains the information regarding old customers); moreover, the extraction process continuously populates the ontology with new touristic offers.
+Note that, the tourism ontology models both the knowledge of the seller (geographic information and preferred places), and the profile of customers (clearly, in the case of new customers the seller has to fill the ontology with profile information, whereas the ontology already contains the information regarding old customers); moreover, the extraction process continuously populates the ontology with new touristic offers.
 Thus, the system, by running a specifically devised reasoning module, combines the specified information with the one available in the ontology, and shows the holiday packages that best fit the customer needs.
-For example, suppose that a customer specifies the kind of holiday and the period, then the following module selects of holiday packages:
+For example, suppose that a customer specifies the kind of holiday and the period, then the following (simplified) module creates a selection of holiday packages: